 Nearshoring Garment Production: Europe & North Africa Guide [2026]

-Most UK brands that move to nearshore production discover the same thing within two seasons: it is not as simple or as cheap as the guides said it would be.
+Most UK brands that move to nearshore production discover the same thing within two seasons: it isn’t as simple or as cheap as the guides said it would be.

 Nearshoring has real advantages.
-It also has real costs, real lead time realities, and post-Brexit complications that most content on this topic still glosses over.
-This post gives you the honest comparison across Portugal, Turkey, Morocco, and Tunisia — what each hub actually offers, what it costs, and when the model makes commercial sense.
+It also has real costs, real lead time realities, and a post-Brexit duty position that’s more nuanced than most content on this topic admits.
+This post gives you the honest comparison across Portugal, Turkey, Morocco, and Tunisia, what each hub actually offers, what it costs, and when the model makes commercial sense.

-For the broader sourcing framework, see the Complete Guide to Clothing Manufacturers in UK.
+For the broader sourcing framework, see our Complete Guide to Clothing Manufacturers in UK.

-• Nearshoring reduces lead times versus Asia by 8–14 weeks on a full cycle basis — but does not match UK domestic for speed on small runs
+• Nearshoring reduces lead times versus Asia by 8–14 weeks on a full cycle basis, but doesn’t match UK domestic for speed on small runs

-• Morocco and Tunisia offer the lowest unit costs of the European and North African nearshore options, but carry longer lead times and more variable quality tiers than Portugal or Turkey
+• Morocco and Tunisia offer the lowest unit costs of the four hubs, but carry longer lead times and more variable quality tiers than Portugal or Turkey

 What Is Nearshoring in Fashion Manufacturing?

 Nearshoring is the practice of sourcing garment production from geographically close countries rather than traditional Far East hubs like China, Bangladesh, or Vietnam.
-For UK brands, the nearshore zone typically means Europe and North Africa — Portugal, Turkey, Morocco, and Tunisia being the most established destinations.
+For UK brands, the nearshore zone typically means Europe and North Africa, with Portugal, Turkey, Morocco, and Tunisia the most established destinations.

 Top Nearshore Garment Hubs for UK Brands